TruenoDB/documentation/pages/api-drivers/drivers-connectors/drivers-connectors.md

 #Drivers/Connectors

----

-You can connect to **Trueno** from your favorite programming languaje.
+You can connect to **Trueno** from your favorite programming language.
-Current supported languajes are:
+Currently supported languages are:

     - Javascript/Node.js
     - Java